Request or download the MATTR Pi SDK Trial Licence Agreement and the MATTR Customer Agreement and review these terms.

 yarn add @mattrglobal/verifier-sdk-react-native

-Install the peer dependencies:
+Install required packages and peer dependencies:

-yarn add @mattrglobal/react-native-cryptography@^2.1.1 react-native-file-access@^3.1.1 react-native-get-random-values@^1.11.0 react-native-mmkv@2.11.0
+yarn add @mattrglobal/react-native-cryptography@^2.1.2 react-native-file-access@^3.1.1 react-native-get-random-values@^1.11.0 react-native-mmkv@2.11.0

 Create a verifier: